Cheap Stocks: Blindly Buying Stocks can be Hazardous to Portfolio

 Not only should you look beyond a company's current share price; you should look beyond its past performance, especially in the short term.

-For example, a lot of companies shot out the lights in 2005, 2006, and 2007, Hanson says, but they were also buoyed by a strong economy.
+For example, a lot of companies that shot out the lights in previous years, Hanson says, but were buoyed by a strong economy and a risk-on stock market.

-"You might be wowed that a stock grew 20 percent or 25 percent and think it'll get back there in 2010 or 2011," he says.
+"You might be wowed that a stock grew 20 percent or 25 percent and think it'll get back there in the futre," he says.
 "But the company might be a natural grower at 8 percent.
 You can get blindsided if you don't look further back."

 Share prices are a fine place to start, but balance sheets -- which you'll find within each quarterly report -- will give you a better picture of a company's health and growth prospects.